pilleatus/orientdb-tutorial-distributed-database/motivation.md

 In today's world processing of Big data takes an important role.

-To manage and save the data you need more than a single Database.
-For this reason distributed databases have been developed.
+For managing and storing this big amount of data is more than a single database necessary.
+Due to this reason, distributed databases have been developed.
 DDBMS (distributed database management systems) are used if a "Single DBMS" reaches its limits.
 Reasons for this are: